risadams/Pocket-Concierge/README.md

 ### Common Issues

 1. **Port 53 already in use**
-   - Change the port in config.yaml to something else (e.g., 8053)
+   - Change the port in config.yaml to something else (e.g., 9053)
+   - All deployment scripts automatically use the configured port
    - Stop other DNS services if running on port 53

 2. **DNS queries not being resolved**